hchiam/machineLearning/more_notes/googleMLCrashCourse.md

 - you don't have to scale to exactly the same range: -1/+1 is similar enough to -3/+3 but is significantly overshadowed by 5000/100000

 - **feature crosses** are a simple way to let you find or represent patterns that can't be done with linear y = b + w1 x1 + w2 x2, for example a XOR-like 2D map of x1 and x2 can be captured with y = b + w1 x1 + w2 x2 + w3 x3 where x3 = x1 x2.
+(Neural networks are like more sophisticated feature crosses.)

   - e.g.: x3 = x1 x2
   - e.g.: adding x1^2 and x2^2 terms can let you create a circle